rtek1000/ATtiny85_DS18B20_Thermostat/README.md

 - When the chip is blank or the chip has a pre-installed Bootloader, you must do "Burn Bootloader" as well.

-- Bootloader is not used for this code, but it is necessary to burn the bootloader to reconfigure the fuses.
+- - (Bootloader is not used for this code, but it is necessary to burn the bootloader to reconfigure the fuses)

 ![alt text](https://github.com/rtek1000/Attiny85_DS18B20_thermostat/blob/main/Burn%20Bootloader.png?raw=true)